 - Technical Committee on Science and Technology

 - Technical Committee on Environment

-More information on Technical Committees of SAARC can be found in the Official Website of the SAARC.
+More information on the Technical Committees of SAARC can be found on the Official Website of the SAARC.

 The Fifth Session of the Standing Committee (Dhaka, December 1985) set up the Programming Committee, to assist the Standing Committee on matters relating to: